sohonetlabs/dvbcss-synctiming/README.md

 ## Getting started

-The PC code is written primarily in Python 2.7 and will run under Windows, Linux or Mac OS X. It requires [pydvbcss](https://github.com/BBC/pydvbcss), [pyserial](http://pyserial.sourceforge.net/) and [pillow (a fork of PIL)](https://pillow.readthedocs.org/) libraries.
+The PC code is written in Python 3 and will run under Windows, Linux or Mac OS X. It requires [pydvbcss](https://github.com/BBC/pydvbcss), [pyserial](http://pyserial.sourceforge.net/) and [pillow (a fork of PIL)](https://pillow.readthedocs.org/) libraries.